Join My Lab

 Current students at Tufts

 I'm excited to work with strong undergraduate, Masters, and Ph.D. students to make exciting machine learning research happen.
-I don't generally pursue research projects with students who are brand new to probabilistic machine learning or data analysis, but if you have even a small bit of prior experience I would love for you to join the team.
+I don't generally pursue research projects with students who are brand new to probabilistic machine learning or data analysis, but if you some prior experience or relevant coursework (looking for completion of CS 136 or similar), I am happy to chat about possibilities.
 See below for a quick recap of skills I hope students have before joining a project.

 If you think you have the right background and are willing to commit at least two semesters (or at least 1 semester + summer) to research, please send me an email with: